danielkaldheim/ha_airstage/info.md

 ### Control modes

-There are two ways to control the device
+There are two ways to connect to your Airstage devices

 - Local (recommended)
 - Cloud